xingchen0123/xingchen0123.github.io/index.md

 ## Working in Progress
 - "Heterogeneous Satisfaction" with Fan Xia
-- "learning through infection" with Yana Jin, Jiakun Zheng and Jianhua Xu.
+- "learning and counterfactual thinking" with Yana Jin, Jiakun Zheng and Jianhua Xu.
 - "Cross-border Media Exposure" with Renji Zhou, Qingjie Zeng

 ## Book Chapters